ElectricDrill/AstraHealthDocs/DocFx/MD/workflows/package-configuration.md

 ---

+The red asterisks (<span style="color:red;">*</span>) indicate fields that are required for the system to function properly.
+Make sure to assign them before entering Play Mode to avoid runtime errors.

+---

 ## Health Configuration Reference
 > [!NOTE]
 > In the `AstraRpgHealthConfigSO` asset, you can hover over each field to see a tooltip with a brief description.